api7/apisix-seed/README.md

 # What's APISIX-Seed
 Apache APISIX is a dynamic, real-time, high-performance API gateway.

 In terms of architecture design, Apache APISIX is divided into two parts: data plane and control plane.
-The data plane is Apache APISIX itself, which is the component of the traffic proxy, offers many full-featured plugins covering areas such as authentication, security, traffic control, serverless, analytics & monitoring, transformations, logging.
+The data plane is Apache APISIX itself, which is the component of the traffic proxy and offers many full-featured plugins covering areas such as authentication, security, traffic control, serverless, analytics & monitoring, transformations and logging.
 The control plane is mainly used to manage routing, and implement the configuration center through etcd.

-For cloud native gateways, it is necessary to dynamically obtain the latest service instance information (service discovery) through the service registry.
+For cloud-native gateways, it is necessary to dynamically obtain the latest service instance information (service discovery) through the service registry.
 Currently, Apache APISIX already supports this feature in the data plane.

-This project is a component of Apache APISIX to implement service discovery in the control plane, and supports cluster deployment.
+This project is a component of Apache APISIX to implement service discovery in the control plane.
+It supports cluster deployment.
 At present, we have supported zookeeper and nacos.
 We will also support more service registries.

 The following figure is the topology diagram of APISIX-Seed deployment.